 Once registered as a student, you will be allocated a personal supervisor who will provide academic and pastoral support.
 Your course leader will also provide you with direct support aimed at your individual needs

-The Student Information Service in the Department of Health Sciences acts as a first point of contact if you need information or assistance.
+The Student Services team in the Department of Health Sciences acts as a first point of contact if you need information or assistance.
 This might be a query about a particular course or module or, if you are a current student, you might need advice and information about a specific issue relating to your current study.

-The Student Information Service is located on the ground floor of the Seebohm Rowntree Building and can be contacted on 01904 321321 or email firstname.lastname@example.org.
+Student Services is located on the ground floor of the Seebohm Rowntree Building and can be contacted on 01904 321321 or email firstname.lastname@example.org.

 At the Department of Health Sciences we offer: